NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

       ++model.ppo.entropy_bonus=0.0 \
       remote_critic_rm.pad_to_length=2048

-The above launches the initial and actor server on 1 node with 8 GPUs
+The above script launches the initial and Actor server on 1 node with 8 GPUs.

 .. note::
-   Fore more info on PPO hyperparameters please see `PPO Hparams <https://github.com/NVIDIA/NeMo-Aligner/blob/main/docs/RLHFTraining.md#ppo-hyperparameters>`__.
+   For more info on PPO hyperparameters, see `PPO Hparams <https://github.com/NVIDIA/NeMo-Aligner/blob/main/docs/RLHFTraining.md#ppo-hyperparameters>`__.

-Launching Both Servers for RLHF training
+Launching Both Servers for RLHF Training
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-You can use slurm to launch the 2 jobs and get them to coordinate together in a full RLHF job via the following:
+You can use Slurm to launch both jobs and coordinate them together in a full RLHF job using the following script:

 .. code-block:: bash